RU09342-F18/intro-to-embedded-final-project-convertoboxers_final/README.md

 ![alt text](https://github.com/RU09342-F18/intro-to-embedded-final-project-convertoboxers_final/blob/master/ImageOfSystem.JPG)

-# Authurs: Jan Garcia and Anwar Hussein
+# Authors: Jan Garcia and Anwar Hussein

 # Components
 Here are some of the required components used in this project: